[Full Guide] Wiring Battery in Series VS. Parallel

 Disadvantages of batteries in series

-Unbalanced loading
+Unbalanced charging

-System vulnerability
+system vulnerability

 Increased complexity

-Batteries in parallel: advantages and disadvantages
+Batteries in Parallel: Advantages and Disadvantages

 Advantages of batteries in parallel